merenlab/merenlab.org/data/pBI143/index.md

 ## Figuring out which version of pBI143 is in a given metagenome

-To precisely identify which version of pBI143 is in a given meagenome, we implemented a Python program that would consdier coverage ratios between mobA and repA genes based on metagenomic read recruitment results for each version of the plasmid.
+To precisely identify which version of pBI143 is in a given metagenome, we implemented a Python program that would consider coverage ratios between mobA and repA genes based on metagenomic read recruitment results for each version of the plasmid.

 The following steps describe our workflow that resulted in the determination of the appropriate version of pBI143 in a given metagenome: